The Post-Covid World

 Work: Sudden surge in remote work accelerates digital infrastructure adoption

-Employers boasted workplace flexibility and remote work as major benefits to hire employees amid the historically low unemployment rates in the US in 2019.
+Workplace flexibility and remote work were major factors that employers were using to hire employees amid the historically low unemployment rates in the US in 2019.

-As social distancing measures confined people to their homes, these trends became necessities.
+As social distancing measures have confined people to their homes, these trends have become necessities.

 REMOTE WORK ACCELERATes TRENDS IN PRODUCTIVITY SOFTWARE DEVELOPMENT